helping yourself and others get ahead

 Participants on this delegation skills training course will learn how to delegate tasks and empower their team members.

 They will understand that it is not just about themselves or getting something done as quickly as possible.
-They will learn how delegation builds capability for the wider team.
+They will learn how delegation training courses builds capability for the wider team.
 Course participants will also become aware of what might hold them back in empowering their team members and what to do to delegate, how and when.

 - Full-day training course.
 Half-day and shorter course options available